Human behavior can be defined in many ways:

 48 × 76 = Y

 Because System 2 demands greater effort, it is tempting to revert to the ease of System 1.
-However, if the task at hand is underestimated in complexity, this can lead to errors or poor decision-making.
+However, if the task at hand is underestimated in terms of complexity, it can lead to errors or poor decision-making.

-Defense mechanisms are subconscious reactions that protect a person from anxiety arising from unpleasant situations.
+Defense mechanisms are subconscious reactions that help a person cope with anxiety arising from unpleasant situations.
 The reactions can be biological (due to fear) or psychological (due to unacceptable thoughts or feelings).

 Defense mechanisms: